password123456/window_eventlog_parse/setup/README.md

 - Audit Security State Change
 - Audit Security System Extension
 ```
- - Set the event log size.
-Default is 20MB. i recommended at least 200MB.
+ - Next, set the event log size.
+Default is 20MB. i recommend at least 200MB.
  - if you have active directory you can also set this as GPO.
  - belows are sample script written in vbscript
 ```sh